 Understanding American Depositary Receipts (ADRs)

 American Depositary Receipts (ADRs) offer US investors a means to gain investment exposure to non-US stocks without the complexities of dealing in foreign stock markets.
-They represent some of the most familiar companies in global business, including household names such as Nokia, Royal Dutch Petroleum (maker of Shell gasoline), and Unilever.
+They represent some of the most familiar companies in global business, including household names such as Nokia, Shell, and Unilever.
 These and many other companies based outside the US list their shares on US exchanges through ADRs.

 ADRs are a form of equity security that was created specifically to simplify foreign investing for American investors.
-An ADR is issued by an American bank or broker.
-It represents one or more shares of foreign-company stock held by that bank in the home stock market of the foreign company.
-The ratio of foreign shares to one ADR will vary from company to company, but each ADR for any one company will represent the same number of shares.
+An ADR is issued by a bank or broker.
+It can represent a fraction of one local country share, exactly one local country share, or multiple local country shares of foreign-company stock held by that bank in the home stock market of the foreign company.
+For any particular company, all ADRs represent the same number of shares.
+For any particular company, all ADRs represent the same number of shares.
 ADRs may be listed on a major exchange such as the New York Stock Exchange or may be traded over the counter (OTC).
 Those that are listed can be traded, settled, and held as if they were ordinary shares of US-based companies.

 In addition to ADRs, Global Depositary Receipts (GDRs) give issuers exposure to the global markets outside their home market.
 GDRs are offered to investors in 2 or more markets and are most commonly used to raise capital in Europe and the United States.
 Both ADRs and GDRs are usually denominated in US dollars, but may also be denominated in euros.